 1 – Secure Internal (and External) Support

-As you plan and then build your project, be sure to talk about it with both your team and managers‚ after all, you want their support.
-This will also help you confirm that no one else in the company has started a similar project, that management is willing to release the IP you generate and that you will not be releasing existing IP that your company wants to keep to itself.
+As you plan and then build your project, be sure to talk about it with both your team and managers.
+After all, you want their support.
+This will also help you confirm that there isn’t another open source developer in the company has started a similar project, that management is willing to release the IP you generate and that you will not be releasing existing IP that your company wants to keep to itself.
 In addition, you should explain the implications of what you are building.
-Open source etiquette dictates that you actively maintain the project – throwing it “over the wall” in hopes that someone else will do the work is not only in poor form but also unlikely to happen.
+Open source etiquette dictates that you actively maintain the project – throwing it “over the wall” in hopes that another developer will do the work is not only in poor form but also unlikely to happen.
 These “zombie” projects can reflect poorly on your company, as well as your own reputation.
 You should expect your open source project to take up some of your work time, and your manager needs to be okay with that.

-After release, you will want external support, too.
-Your due diligence should extend to checking that you are not recreating work that already exists in the community.
+After release, you will want external support and opportunities for collaboration, too.
+Your due diligence should extend to checking that you are not recreating work that already exists in the open source community.
 This may seem obvious, but failure to check for existing work is a common issue – and a potential waste of your time that can easily be avoided.
-If there is a similar project solving similar problems, why not join that community, collaborate and contribute code to making that project better?
+If there is a similar source project solving similar problems, why not join that community, collaborate and contribute code to making that project better?
 Choosing this path represents the true spirit and intent of open source.

 2 – Get Your Licensing Right